REGU-MATE® (altrenogest) Oral Solution

 Precautions – Progestins likely cause weight gain in all species.
 Regu-mate® has caused endometritis in domestic horses and cystic follicles in suids at low doses.
 Possible deleterious effects on uterine and mammary tissues vary greatly by species; see cautions for each taxon.

-Reporting requirements - All institutions using Regu-mate® are asked to submit a complete Contraception Center Survey to the AZA Wildlife Contraception Center.
-It is essential that accurate records of doses and intervals be maintained and results reported to the Wildlife Contraception Center Database to contribute to dosage development.
+Reporting requirements - All institutions using Regu-mate® are asked to complete a Contraception Survey for the AZA Reproductive Management Center.
+It is essential that accurate records of doses and intervals be maintained and results reported to the Reproductive Management Center's Contraception Database to contribute to dosage development.

 Saint Louis Zoo